greenelab/deep-review/sections/04_study.md

 [@url:http://www.predictioncenter.org/casp12/rrc_avrg_results.cgi]),
-RaptorX-Contact ranked first in F1 score (a widely-used performance metric combining sensitivity and specificity) on free-modeling targets as well as the whole set of targets, with two other deep learning methods following behind.
-In CAMEO (which can be interpreted as a fully-automated CASP) [@url:http://www.cameo3d.org/], their predicted contacts were also able to fold proteins with a novel fold and only 65-330 sequence homologs, and their method also worked well on membrane protein contact prediction even when trained mostly on non-membrane proteins.
-The RaptorX-Contact method performed better mainly due to introduction of residual neural networks and exploitation of contact occurrence patterns by simultaneously predicting of all the contacts in a single protein.
+RaptorX-Contact ranked first in F1 score (a widely-used performance metric combining sensitivity and specificity) on free-modeling targets as well as the whole set of targets.
+In
+CAMEO (which can be interpreted as a fully-automated CASP) [@url:http://www.cameo3d.org/], RaptorX-Contact's predicted contacts were also able to fold proteins with a novel fold and only 65-330 sequence homologs.
+This technique also worked well on membrane protein contact prediction even when trained mostly on non-membrane proteins [@arXiv:1704.07207].
+RaptorX-Contact performed better mainly due to introduction of residual neural networks and exploitation of contact occurrence patterns by simultaneously predicting of all the contacts in a single protein.

 Taken together, we believe it is still possible to further improve contact prediction for proteins with fewer than 1000 homologs by studying new deep network architectures.
-However, it is unclear whether is an effective way to use deep learning to improve prediction for proteins with almost no homologs.
+However, it is unclear whether there is an effective way to use deep learning to improve prediction for proteins with almost no homologs.
 Finally, the deep learning methods summarized above also apply to interfacial contact prediction for protein complexes, but may be less effective since on